Gearhartlove/CatScript-Compiler/capstone/Catscript.md

 output: 1 2 3
 ```
 ### If Statements
-Branching logical if-else statement similar to other languages.
+Branching logical if-else statements similar to other languages.
 Each condition is followed by a block.
 If a condition evaluates to `true`, the statement block directly following is executed and the other conditions are not evaluated.
 #### Examples
 The conditions in the if-else branch are only evaluated up to the first condition that evaluates to `true`.
-If no condition is evauluated to `true`, the `else` statement block will execute.
+If no condition is evaluated to `true`, the `else` statement block will execute.
 ```js
 var x = 2
 if (x == 1) {